Search TEFCA-CommonWell for patient records

 }'

-2. The response returns identifiers, including both ID and IDType (i.e., patient assigning authority) and demographic information about the patient, including Organization.Identifiers[].ID.
+The response returns identifiers, including both ID and IDType (i.e., PIAA) and demographic information about the patient, including Organization.Identifiers[].ID.
+Review the LocationQueryResponse schema for full context and technical details.

 CommonWell EMPI results

-With the CommonWell EMPI, results will only be returned for matches that already exist within your own organization’s data set.
-In other words, demographics results from external repositories won’t be returned unless a demographics match already exists within your own CommonWell dataset.
+With CommonWell EMPI, results are only returned for matches that already exist within your own organization’s repository.
+In other words, demographics results from external repositories won’t be returned unless a demographics match already exists within your CommonWell dataset.

 Example: Successful response for location search in TEFCA-CommonWell